Aarhus-Psychiatry-Research/timeseriesflattener/README.md

 The above figure graphically represents the terminology used in the package.

-**A:** *Lookbehind* determines how far back in time to look for values for predictors, whereas *lookahead* determines how far into the future to look for outcome values.
+**A)** *Lookbehind* determines how far back in time to look for values for predictors, whereas *lookahead* determines how far into the future to look for outcome values.
 A *prediction time* indicates at which point the model issues a prediction, and is used as a reference for the *lookbehind* and *lookahead*.

-**B:** Labels for prediction times are true negatives if the outcome never occurs, or if the outcome happens outside the lookahead window.
+**B)** Labels for prediction times are true negatives if the outcome never occurs, or if the outcome happens outside the lookahead window.
 Labels are only true positives if the outcome occurs inside the lookahead window.

 **C)** Values within the *lookbehind* window are aggregated using a specified function, for example the mean as shown in this example, or max/min etc.